zmahfuz0613/pokedex-lab/README.md

 ## Bonus

-Make your Pokédex responsive using the Bootsrap grid!
+Make your Pokédex responsive using the Bootstrap grid!

 ## Plagiarism